Dhanushranga1/Transformers-AIW2/README.md

 - Feed-forward layers
 - Multi-head attention block

-That hands-on coding experience was very valuable to me
+That hands-on coding experience was very valuable to me.

 ## Project: IMDb Sentiment Classification with Transformers